About the Digital Production Group

 Some examples of our UVA users are:

-- Units that are affiliated with the University including the Provost’s Office, Alumni Hall, News Services, the Astronomy Department, and the Virginia Foundation for the Humanities.
+- Units that are affiliated with the University including the Provost’s Office, Alumni Hall, News Services, the Astronomy Department, the Woodson Institute, and the Virginia Foundation for the Humanities.

-- Groups that are intimately associated with the library including, The Virginia Center for Digital Humanities (VCDH), The Institute for Advanced Technology in the Humanities (IATH), and the Claude Moore Health Science Library.
+- Groups that are closely associated with the library including The Institute for Advanced Technology in the Humanities (IATH) and the Claude Moore Health Science Library.

-- Grants generated by Special Collections and other units within the library.
+- Grant projects generated by Special Collections and other units within the library.

 We also serve researchers and groups outside of the university community such as: